Sweet Potato vs Russet Potato: Which Potato is Better?

 There are two nutrients the body converts into vitamin A. Most notably, Beta Carotene, which is easily absorbed by the body.

-According to scientific studies, vitamin A helps the eyes when it comes to dim light vision and dry eyes ((National Center for Biotechnology Information: Nutrients for the aging eye)).
+According to scientific studies, vitamin A helps the eyes when it comes to dim light vision and dry eyes 5.
 Consuming one regular sweet potato provides 730% of the daily value for vitamin A.

-The Anthocyanins found in sweet potatoes have been found in studies to protect eye cells from damage improving overall eye health5.
+The Anthocyanins found in sweet potatoes have been found in studies to protect eye cells from damage improving overall eye health 6.

 If you’re interested about how they held up against pumpkin for health and nutrition, check out my article here.